 digital storytelling, visual arts, and short film.

-Editor & Director, Dr. Jake Wolff (Assistant Professor, English); Managing Editor, Dr. Mike Shier
+Editor & Director, Dr. Jamie Poissant (Associate Professor, English); Managing Editor, Dr. Mike Shier

 (Research Specialist, Center for Humanities and Digital Research).